taurenk/PinPoint-Geocoder-Python/README.md

 If you have any questions please feel free to contact me at tauren.kristich@gmail.com

 ### Setup and Database
+**Database**
 The application relies on a PostgreSQL database.
 I will have the official loading scripts up shortly.
+Please contact me if you would like access to my development database.

+**Environment Variables**
+DB_NAME
+DB_USERNAME
+DB_URL
+DB_PASSWORD

 ### API
 We currently have 2 Endpoints.
 In the future we hope to have an API into the US Census data tables and a reverse geocoder.